-Using the Jesuit mission to teach about food insecurity in America
+Service-learning and the Jesuit mission allow writing professor to teach students about food insecurity in America

 Terre Ryan, Ph.D., associate professor of writing, weaves her passion for the environment into her writing courses